Analysis of fully discrete, quasi non-conforming approximations of evolution equations and applications: Introduction

-As the construction of finite element spaces $(V_n)_{n\in \mathbb{N}}$, which meet the divergence constraint, i.e., satisfy $V_n\subseteq V$ for all $n\in \mathbb{N}$, highly restricts the flexibility of the approximation, one usually forgoes to work with divergence-free finite element spaces and imposes a discrete divergence constraint instead, naturally suggesting the usage of non-conforming spaces, i.e., $V_{n}\not\subseteq V$, but the spaces $V_n$ are immersed in a larger ambient space $X$.
+Typical fully discrete approximations of \eqref{eq:p-NS2} are often based on appropriate finite element spaces $(V_n)_{n\in \mathbb{N}}$.
+As the construction of finite element spaces which meet the divergence constraint exactly, i.e., satisfy $V_n\subseteq V$ for all $n\in \mathbb{N}$, highly restricts the flexibility of the approximation, one usually works with finite element spaces satisfying a discrete divergence constraint only.
+Thus, we have $V_{n}\not\subseteq V$, which is the reason that the theory in \cite{BR19} is not applicable.
+However, the spaces $V_n$ often satisfy $V_n\subseteq X$, which allows us to develop a convergence theory for such a setting.
+Note that this problem is treated from a different point of view, namely the theory of maximal monotone graphs, in the recent contributions \cite{tscherpel-phd} and \cite{sueli-tscherpel}.